-Activity Community Outcome Activity contribution Level of service Performance measures 2025-2027 Performance measures 2028-2034 Attendance for urgent call-out (Overflow, Blockage or Network Failure): from the time Council receives notification to the time that service personnel reach the site is to be two hours at the most.
-Attendance for urgent call-out (Overflow, Blockage or Network Failure): from the time Council receives notification to the time that service personnel reach the site is to be two hours at the most. and sewerage Prosperity Wastewater and resulting from a blockage or other Resolution of urgent call-outs: from the time Council receives notification to the time that service personnel confirm resolution of the fault or interruption is to be three working days at the most.
+Activity Community Outcome Activity contribution Level of service Performance measures 2025-2027 Performance measures 2028-2034 Attendance for urgent call-out (Overflow, Blockage or Network Failure) : from the time Council receives notification to the time that service personnel reach the site is to be two hours at the most.
+Attendance for urgent call-out (Overflow, Blockage or Network Failure) : from the time Council receives notification to the time that service personnel reach the site is to be two hours at the most.
+Council re service pe Resolution of urgent call-outs: from the time Council receives notification to the time that service personnel confirm resolution of the fault or interruption is to be three working days at the most.
 Resolution of urgent call-outs: from the time Council receives notification to the time that service personnel confirm resolution of the fault or interruption is to be three working days at the most.
-Donald and Calife Attendance for non-urgent callouts: Priority B: from the time Council receives notification to the time that service personnel reach the site is to be eight hours at the most.
-Attendance for non-urgent callouts: Priority B: from the time Council receives notification to the time that service personnel reach the site is to be eight hours at the most. wastewater and sewerage systems - fault provides a reliable wastewater and sewerage collection resulting from a blockage or other fault in the system.
+Provide reliable Attendance for non-urgent call from the time Council receives time that service personnel rea be eight hours at the most.
+Attendance for non-urgent callouts: Priority B: from the time Council receives notification to the time that service personnel reach the site is to be eight hours at the most. wastewater and sewerage systems - fault response time Social Affordability Prosperity Environment wastewater and Response to network overflows resulting from a blockage or other fault in the system.
 Attendance for non-urgent callouts: Priority C: from the time Council receives notification to the time that service personnel reach the site is to be two working days at the most.
-Attendance for non-urgent callouts: Priority C: from the time Council receives notification to the time that service personnel reach the site is to be two working days at the most. response time time that service personnel confirm resolution of Resolution of non-urgent callouts: Priority B&C: from the time Council receives notification to the time that service personnel confirm resolution of the fault or interruption is to be five working days at the most.
+Attendance for non-urgent callouts: Priority C: from the time Council receives notification to the time that service personnel reach the site is to be two working days at the most. response unie Resolution of non-urgent callouts: Priority B&C: from the time Council receives notification to the time that service personnel confirm resolution of the fault or interruption is to be five working days at the most.
 Attendance for non-urgent callouts: Priority D: from the time Council receives notification to the time that service personnel reach the site is to be five working days at the most.
-Attendance for non-urgent callouts: Priority D: from the time Council receives notification to the time that service personnel reach the site is to be five working days at the most. the time Council receives notification to the time that service personnel confirm resolution of the Resolution of non-urgent callouts: Priority D: from the time Council receives notification to the time that service personnel confirm resolution of the fault or interruption is to be twenty working days at the most
+Attendance for non-urgent callouts: Priority D: from the time Council receives notification to the time that service personnel reach the site is to be five working days at the most.
+Resolution of non-urgent callouts: Priority D: from the time Council receives notification to the time that service personnel confirm resolution of the fault or interruption is to be twenty working days at the most Resolution of non-urgent callouts: Priority D: from the time Council receives notification to the time that service personnel confirm resolution of the fault or interruption is to be twenty working days at the most